turchinc/yaak-plugin-export-postman/README.md

 From Yaak UI (when plugin is installed):

-1. **Export a Request**
-   - Right-click a request and choose "Export to Postman"
-   - File is written to current working directory as `postman-<id>.json`

-2. **Export a Workspace or Folder**
-   - Right-click a workspace or folder and choose "Export Collection to Postman"
+Right-click a workspace or folder and choose "Export Collection to Postman", then:

-   - Prompted to specify output file path
+- Specify the output file path where the Postman collection JSON should be saved
-   - Exports full collection with all descendants (folders and requests)
+- The collection is exported with all descendants (folders and requests)

 ## CLI (Development)